Convert a Mountain Bike to a Cruiser

 Riding Posture

 On a mountain bike, you lean forward to control the bike on rocks, hills, and rough trails.
-This posture gives power and balance, but can tire your back and arms.
+This posture provides power and balance, but can strain your back and arms.
 Cruiser bikes let you sit upright with relaxed shoulders.
 This posture reduces strain and makes casual riding enjoyable for longer periods.

 Tire Width and Tread